krishnanlab/GenePlexusZoo-Mancusript/README.md

 ## File Structure

-In the `src` folder there is :
+In the `src` folder contains the following subfolders with scripts for different stages of the analysis:

-`01`

-These scripts deal with directly processing the edgelists into downstream data.
+`01`: Processing the edgelists into downstream data.

-`02`

-These scripts make the feature matrices used in the machine learning models.
+`02`: Making the feature matrices used in the machine learning models.

-`03`

-These scripts generate the main findings (Fig 2 and Fig 3).
+`03`: Generating the main findings (Fig 2 and Fig 3).

-`04`

-These scripts generate results from the matched GSC analyses.
+`04`: Generating results from the matched geneset collection (GSC) analyses.

-`05`

-These scripts generate results for training human disease models and looking at predictions across species.
+`05`: Generating results for training human disease models and looking at predictions across species.

-`figure_code`

-This generates the figures contained in the manuscript.
+`figure_code`: Generating the figures in the manuscript.